alexey-martynov/fault-injection/README.md

 : lookup injection point by `space` and `name`, return pointer to point definition or `nullptr` in case when it is not found.

+### Listing

+All available injection points can be iterated via range-like object `points`.
+It offers range of all registered injection points in all loaded modules.